 After many years of service, John Calton and Noora Kumpulainen have decided to leave their positions on the Finnbrit Council.
 As positions on the Council are voluntary, we would like to say thank you to both John and Noora for selflessly donating their time and experience, and for their guidance and wisdom as we navigated Finnbrit through these challenging times.
 Noora will continue in her roles as a co-leader of the Book Club and as a member of the Social Committee.

-Ulla Pegg will no longer be working for Finnbrit after the end of May.
-Together, we navigated the pandemic successfully whilst also being able to develop Finnbrit on many fronts.
+Also, Ulla Pegg will no longer be working for Finnbrit after the end of May.
+Together, we navigated the pandemic successfully whilst also being able to develop Finnbrit on many fronts and make it as future-proof as possible.
 For example, we launched the Computer-Delivered IELTS (CD-IELTS), renewed the Finnbrit website completely along with communications on social media, and implemented the electronic flow of financials from purchase to accounting.
 Thanks to the developments, Finnbrit has taken a firm stride forward in our electronically connected world.
 Further developments are already planned, including the implementation of IELTS UK for Visas and Immigration (UKVI), IELTS Online, and, last and by no means least, a renewed focus on social events for our members.
 Ulla leaves the day-to-day leadership of Finnbrit in the very capable hands of Gary and Tuukka.
 Also, we wish all the best to Valeria who will take a pause from the Finnbrit communications activities (pub quiz, website, Instagram…) to focus on finalizing her MBA studies.

 Amid these changes, Finnbrit continues to be served by a very dedicated Council: Niina Lemettilä, the Chair of the Council, Penelope Roux, Treasurer, and members: Mira Berglund-Fitzpatrick, Zachariah Chamberlaine, Henry Loveless, and Sanna-Kaisa Tanskanen.
 We are grateful for their continued passion and leadership, and excited to announce that they will be joined this spring by Kerry Osborne, who returns to the Council after a pause.